serengetijade/Cyber_Security/DeffensiveReports/MaliciousEmail.md

 - Mozilla Thunderbird-  a free email application with added security filters.
     - Download Thunderbird and extract the files.
     - In the root CLI, enter command: sudo apt-get install thunderbird
-        This will install Thunderbird with the package manager and then the app can be access from the Applications menu within Kali Linux
+        This will install Thunderbird with the package manager and then the app can be accessed from the Applications menu within Kali Linux
     - Import the infected email(s) and view the email source code
 - WireShark Version 4.0.3
     Running on Linux 6.1.0-kali5-amd64, with 12th Gen Intel(R) Core(TM) i7-12700H